facebook/zstd/TESTING.md

 - `pzstd` with asan and tsan, as well as in 32-bits mode
 - Testing `zstd` with legacy mode off
 - Testing `zbuff` (old streaming API)
-- Entire test suite and make install on OS X
+- Entire test suite and make install on macOS